-EFFLUENT LIMITS:

-In developing effluent limits, all federal and state regulations and standards have been considered and the most stringent requirements incorporated into the permit.
-Permit limits are technology-based and waterquality based, as described below.
+EFFLUENT LIMITS: In developing effluent limits, all federal and state regulations and standards have been considered and the most stringent requirements incorporated into the permit.
+Permit limits are based on technology-based limits and water-quality based limits, as described below.